Vikseko/Circuit2cnf-gen/README.md

-# Circuit2cnf-mults-gen
+# Circuit2cnf-gen
-CNF generator encoding LEC and inversion problems for multipliers.
+CNF generator encoding LEC and inversion problems (for multipliers by now).

-Repository with multiplier test generator by circuits
+CNF generation follows one of two schemes:
 1. TA-program -> aag/aig -> CNF for multiplier inversion problem (with output corresponding to random input);
 2. Aag + aag -> LEC CNF.